donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 ##### 6.4.1.
 General

-Researchers that submit a manuscript for publication must inform the research administrator.
-The research administrator will initate a Data Sharing Collections and add the senior author (if he/she is a Donders Center employee) or the first author as collection manager.
-Granting all other authors access and managing the content of the collection is to be done by the researcher.
+Researchers that plan to submit a manuscript for publication must inform the research administrator.
+The research administrator will initate the DSC and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
+Granting all other authors access and managing the content of the collection is to be done by the collection manager.

+A DSC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.

 An embargo period of up to 2 years can be granted, provided the center director has approved in writing.